 Curiosity is one of the core characteristics I look for when adding people to my team.
 Why is it important?

 When identifying the prospect’s problems, you must get to the root cause.
-People who are genuinely curious about finding out the right problem don’t settle for surface-level answers.
+People genuinely curious about finding the right problem don’t settle for surface-level answers.
 They ask further questions, aren’t afraid to dig deeper, and get more intel, which leads to a better closing probability.
-Adopt a mindset that is hungry for information and eager to look for solutions to problems.
+Adopt a mindset hungry for information and eager to find solutions to problems.